Bleuarff/splitmp3/README.md

 Little utility to split MP3 files into small chunks

-usage:
+## Usage

 ```bash
 ./splitmp3 DURATION SOURCE_FOLDER
 ```

-_DURATION_: the chunk length, in minutes
+_DURATION_: chunk length, in minutes
 _SOURCE_FOLDER_: folder where the script looks for files to slice.

+Trailing track duration over chunk length is appended to the last chunk.
 Outputs mp3 files in the same directory.

+## Dependencies

+- ffmpeg